Job Prospects... At a glance

 The number of online job vacancies for the broader group ;Actuaries, mathematicians and statisticians' has been steady for the last two years.
 Like the average for all vacancies, the number of job advertisements for this group was about 20% higher in December 2017 than in December 2011.

 Source: Ministry of Business, Innovation & Employment

-Statistician vacancies are advertised through public media such as Trade Me Jobs and Seek.
+Statisticians' vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.

 Some statisticians progress to team leaders or managers.

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level statisticians.

 More information on statisticians is available on the Careers New Zealand website.

 Careers New Zealand: www.careers.govt.nz